noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 “She’s first-rate at breaking things, but she’s not very good at fixing things...
 However, I’m afraid Lillywood-san will be too pitiful if this keeps up...
-Miyama Kaito, we need to give her some help.]
+Miyama Kaito, we need to give her some help.”

 [Eh?
 Ah, yes.]